planetfederal/spatialconnect-android-sdk/README.md

 a useful, developer-friendly abstraction.

 As mentioned before, each `SCSpatialFeature` contains a `SCKeyTuple` containing the layer id, store id, and feature id.
 When sending a `SCSpatialFeature` through the Javascript bridge, we Base64 encode each part of the tuple and use that for the GeoJSON Feature's id.
-This will allow us to keep track of features even after they are edited by a Javascript maping client like OpenLayers.
+This will allow us to keep track of features even after they are edited by a Javascript mapping client like OpenLayers.

 ### Examples